psistats/ci-testing/README.md

 3. Give it all repo, admin:org, admin:repo_hook, notifications, user, write:discussion permissions
 4. Copy the generated token and create a new secret key credential with this token

+You will also have to setup SSH keys.
+Read https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

 ## Versioning

 The develop branch will always have the NEXT version.
 It will be `x.y.z-dev[build_number]`.
 So when something gets merged into develop, its build number will go up.